 Madrid Weekend – Day 1

-I don’t think a visit to Madrid is a real visit without going to Parque del Buen Retiro or most commonly known as Retiro.
-It is amazing and not just for tourists, locals love it too.
-Especially on Sundays.
+In my opinion, a visit to Madrid is not a real visit without going to Parque del Buen Retiro (or most commonly known as Retiro).
+It is amazing and not just for tourists.
+Locals absolutely love it too, especially on Sundays.
 You will see families and groups of friends gathered in the park, exercising, having a picnic, or just hanging out.
-It is located close to the Prado Museum and other popular attractions so definitely squeeze in a visit.
+It is located close to the Prado Museum and other popular attractions so do squeeze in a visit.

 Palacio Cristal inside Retiro Park

 My family lives just a few blocks from Retiro in Barrio Salamanca so I’m very lucky!
 During my round the world trip visit in 2011 I visited and since I have been coming to Madrid in recent years, I go several times a week.
 Besides going for runs or exercising in the park, I also come here to relax or look at art exhibits.

 It’s a must-visit destination, not to mention it’s free!
 Be sure to visit Crystal Palace within the park, which has art exhibits in collaboration with Museo Reina Sofia.
 There’s a rose garden, play areas for children, restaurants, cafes, a library, and even a nightclub!

 Visit One Or A Few Of Madrid’s Great Museums